PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 * *Sparse Mixture of Experts as Unified Competitive Learning* (USMoE)
 * *TopK Language Models*
 * *OMoE: Orthogonal Mixture of Experts*
-* work on representation collapse in SMoEs
+* Work on representation collapse in SMoEs
 * *Monet: Mixture of Monosemantic Experts for Transformers*
 * *CompeteSMoE*

-### 3.1 USMoE: a competition-flavored routing knob
+### 4.1 USMoE: a competition-flavored routing knob

 USMoE starts from an observation that is broadly aligned with the competitive learning lens: